hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/221_ramakrishna.md

-in human shape, they "the high and the low" were, day and night, busy licking the feet of the first-mentioned performers of silly juggleries, — Professor Max Müller presented Shri Ramakrishna's life to the learned European public, in an article entitled "A Real Mahâtman", which appeared in *The Nineteenth Century* in its August number, 1896.
+in human shape, they "the high and the low" were, day and night, busy licking the feet of the first-mentioned performers of silly juggleries, — Professor Max Müller presented Shri Ramakrishna's life to the learned European public, in an article entitled "A Real Mahātman", which appeared in *The Nineteenth Century* in its August number, 1896.

 The learned people of Europe and America read the article with great